Afi Azaratu Yakubu

 Afi Azaratu Yakubu is a veteran media personality, documentary producer and an activist.
-For her work with peace and sustainable development issues in Africa in general and Ghana in particular, she received the 2006 Edberg Award in Sweden and the 2013 Martin Luther King, Jr. Award for Peace and Social Justice.
+For her work with peace and sustainable development issues in Africa in general and Ghana in particular, she received the 2006 Edberg Award in Sweden and the 2013 Martin Luther King Jr. Award for Peace and Social Justice.

 Early life and education

 She was born in the Northern Region of Ghana.
 The Northern Region of Ghana has one of the highest levels of illiteracy and poverty in the country.
+She attended St. Francis Xavier University.